Verdi Festival in Parma

 At his death 200,000 bystanders lined the streets of Milan to bid farewell to their hero.
 We prefer to celebrate his life musically – why don’t you join us?

 We arrive in Milan and transfer to Parma, enjoying welcome drinks at our stylish hotel, the four-star Maria Luigia.
-Later we take a gentle walk to the venue for an evening concert, Corale Verdi, pausing en route to view the magnificent monument erected to the composer at Piazza Pilotta.
+Later we take a gentle walk to a local restaurant for our evening meal.

 This morning we visit the humble Roncole Verdi, birthplace of the great composer in October 1813.
 At the gorgeous Church of San Michele Arcangelo, we see where the maestro was baptised, as well as the organ he learnt to play on in his youth.